alewan/blood-vessel-detection/README.md

 # Image Detection for Research

-This code performs a simple detection of shapes in a set of images using OpenCV.
+This code performs a simple detection of shapes in a set of images using OpenCV.<br>
-This code is on GitHub for sharing with a researcher.
+This is on GitHub so it can be shared with a researcher.

 ### Quickstart Usage
 - Ensure requirements are installed